Anjok07/ultimatevocalremovergui/README.md

     - The new auto-generated folder will be named after the model(s) selected.
     - The output audio files will be saved to the auto-generated directory.
     - The filenames for the instrumental & vocal outputs will have the selected model(s) name(s) appended to them.
-- **Custom Parameters** - This option allows will de-gray the SR, HOP LENGTH, WINDOW SIZE, & N_FFT, allowing the user to set parameters that differ from those recommended for the model selected.
+- **Custom Parameters** - Checking this box allows you to set custom parameters (*SR*, *HOP LENGNTH*, & *N_FFT*) instead of the ones appended to the model filenames.
+  - **Note:** Using the parameters the model was trained with is still recommended.
+This option is for testing.

 ### Parameter Values

-All models released here will have the values they were trained with appended to the end of their filenames like so, **'MGM-HIGHEND_sr44100_hl512_w512_nf2048.pth'**.
-The *'_sr44100_hl512_w512_nf2048'* portion automatically sets the *SR*, *HOP LENGNTH*, *WINDOW SIZE*, & *N_FFT* values within the application.
-If there are no values appended to the end of a selected model filename, the *SR*, *HOP LENGNTH*, *WINDOW SIZE*, & *N_FFT* fields will be editable and auto-populate with default values.
+All models released here will have the values they were trained with appended to the end of their filenames like so, **'MGM-HIGHEND_sr44100_hl512_nf2048.pth'**.
+The *'_sr44100_hl512_nf2048'* portion automatically sets the *SR*, *HOP LENGNTH*, & *N_FFT* values within the application.
+If there are no values appended to the end of a selected model filename, the *SR*, *HOP LENGNTH*, & *N_FFT* fields will be editable and auto-populate with default values.

 - **Note** - The WINDOW_SIZE value is universal.
 The smaller your window size, the better your conversions will be.
 However, a smaller window size means longer conversions times and heavier resource usage.
     - Here are the recommended window size values -